indrapaul824/skin-cancer-detector/README.md

   - Skin Cancer Detector: https://indrap24.github.io/skin-cancer-detector/
   - About the Project: https://indrap24.github.io/skin-cancer-detector/faq.html

+You can find the Kaggle Notebook used to train the model here: [Kaggle Notebook](https://www.kaggle.com/indrashispaul/using-mobilenet-keras-tfjs-web-app/notebook)

 > **Warning**
 > This is a prototype.
 Not suitable for regular usage.